 Suitable for even a 1-year-old, toddlers will enjoy pounding on the three colorful balls to produce sounds.
 When pounding fun is over, separate the xylophone to play individual notes.
 It also makes it easier to transport and carry around.

 With rounded edges and non-toxic water-based paint, this sturdy wooden toy is also safe for children.
 Not to mention, it’s an attractive design.
 Hammer away!

 Tablet for Tech-Savvy Toddlers

-Suitable from 2 years old, this tablet comes in black or a stylish pink color.
+This tablet comes in black or a stylish pink color and is suitable for children 2 years old and up.
 It includes a keypad, piano notes, four educational games, and eight progressive learning activities — spelling, counting, simple mathematics, reading, and more.

 This tablet encourages pretend play, imitating parents and older siblings.
 An imaginary camera and calendar should keep your tot engaged for some time.
 The sturdy design can also withstand most shocks and drops.